crytic/medusa-geth/CONTRIBUTING.md

 ## Updating fork branches

-As releases of `go-ethereum` are made, forked changes will need to be migrated on top of the new release in a new branch in this repository.
-We provide instructions below which describe how to produce git patches from a previous fork branch, clone `go-ethereum` into this repository under a new version branch, and apply the patches to it.
+As releases of `go-ethereum` are made, we follow a consistent/predictable process to update our fork:
+- The new version will be cloned on a new branch in this repository, retaining existing commit history (see existing branches).
+- Our previous `medusa-geth` changes/commits are carried forward using git patches.
+- Any new changes are applied at this step (and will be carried forward in future fork git patches).
+- A final commit is made to refactor all module paths (e.g. in `go.mod`, `.go` imports, and all submodule files) from `github.com/ethereum/go-ethereum` to `github.com/crytic/medusa-geth`.
+  - Git patches cannot account for *newly added/removed imports* in `.go` files, so this is done as a manual replace-all operation.
+This commit should never be included in git patches mentioned previously.

 ### Creating git patches from previous branch

-  - Look at the latest release branch of this repository, note the latest commit hash (which we will call `BBBBBBB`) and the latest _original go-ethereum_ commit hash (which we will call `AAAAAAA`).
+  - Look at the latest release branch of this repository, obtain the last commit hash *prior to the module path refactor commit*.
+  - Take note of that^ commit hash (which we will call `BBBBBBB`) and the latest _original go-ethereum_ commit hash (which we will call `AAAAAAA`).
   - Clone this repository to your local machine.
   - Create a patch of the changes between commit `AAAAAAA` and `BBBBBBB` by using the command: `git format-patch -k AAAAAAA..BBBBBBB -o ./patches`, where `./patches` is the directory to save the generated patches.